North Korean defectors struggle adapting to life in the South | DW | 24.10.2021

 Another defector told Eom that he was badly bullied after disclosing to his new university classmates that he was originally from the North.

-The vast majority of those reporting experiences of prejudice in the Hana Foundation study said it was because of cultural differences between the two nations, such as accent, manner of speaking, societal manners or lifestyles.
+The vast majority of those reporting experiences of prejudice in the KHF study said it was because of cultural differences between the two nations, such as accent, manner of speaking, societal manners or lifestyles.

 Forty-four percent of those taking part in the annual study said they were treated differently because they were from the North.
 Nearly 23% said they were criticized for not having the same level of education or work skills as their South Korean counterparts.